Primary Navigation Mobile

 What’s it like to drive?

-As befits the badge, the Avenger hasn’t been set up to be particularly sporty.
-Relatively small wheels and supple suspension means it’s one of the comfier small SUVs out there.
-It’s no roly-poly mess in the corners, though.
+As befits the badge, the Avenger hasn’t been set up to be particularly sporty – and its relatively small wheels and supple suspension means it’s one of the comfier small SUVs out there.
+It’s not a roly-poly mess in the corners, though.
 There is some body roll, but it’s not alarming and there’s plenty of grip.

-The Avenger’s steering is light without being nervous, well-paced and even gives you a bit of feedback from the front tyres.
+The Avenger’s steering is light without being nervous – and it even gives you a bit of feedback from the front tyres.
 In the same way, the brakes are solid and dependable and feel connected, even on hybrid models with regenerative braking.
 The only downside?
 You can’t change the level of regen like you can in some other hybrids.

 Jeep Avenger front cornering